davidmegginson/iatisplit/README.md

 Include only IATI activities with the humanitarian marker on the activity or one of its transactions (IATI 2.02 and above).

+--transaction-type _type_

+Include only activities with at least one transaction of the specified type.

+--transaction-start-date _YYYY-MM-DD_

+Include only activities with at least one transaction on or after the specified date.

+--transaction-end-date _YYYY-MM-DD_

+Include only activities with at least one transaction before or on the specified date.

 --verbose

 Include a lot of debugging information about processing.